 The Kia Sorento isn’t the budget option in the large SUV class that it once was, but its hi-tech powertrains should help to keep running costs in check.
 Unsurprisingly, the amount you’ll spend on running your Sorento will depend greatly on your choice of powertrain, diesel, hybrid or plug-in hybrid.

-The Sorento PHEV plug-in hybrid is the star of the show for on-paper economy, with an official rating of 176.6mpg and 38g/km emissions.
+However the plug-in hybrid Sorento PHEV is the star of the show for on-paper economy, with an official rating of 176.6mpg and 38g/km CO2.
 There is, of course, always the plug-in hybrid caveat that achieving such returns in the real world will be very difficult unless you charge the car religiously and stick to short trips that lean mostly on the 35-mile electric-only range.

-Kia’s plug-in hybrid costs around £6,000 more than the equivalent hybrid, and all are over the £40,000 threshold for higher road tax.
-The big plus comes for company car drivers, who will benefit from significant savings in BIK company car tax thanks to the 38g/km CO2 emissions of the plug-in car.
+Kia’s plug-in hybrid costs around £6,000 more than the self-charging hybrid version in the same specification.
+The big plus comes for company car drivers, who will benefit from significant savings in BiK company car tax thanks to the 38g/km CO2 emissions of the Sorento PHEV.

 The electric range of the Kia Sorento PHEV is 35 miles officially, but you could get closer to 40 miles in urban environments while our test route of mixed driving saw the battery exhausted after 27 miles.
-To charge the 13.8kWh battery in the car, you’ll be looking at five hours from a domestic three-pin plug, or three hours and 25 minutes from a 3.3kW wall box.
-Both charging cable types come as standard.
+To charge the 13.8kWh battery in the car, you’ll be looking at five hours from a domestic three-pin plug, or three hours and 25 minutes from a home wallbox.
+Charging cable for both come as standard with plug-in model.

-The petrol Sorento in 2 trim sits in insurance group 30, rising to group 32 for the 4 models.
-The diesel mirrors the petrol models, and the plug-in hybrid is in groups 32 to 34 depending on trim.
-The Skoda Kodiaq is going to be a cheaper car to insure, sitting in groups 12 to 30 depending on engine and trim.
-Land Rover Discovery Sport models sit in groups ranging from 26 to 40.
+The diesel and hybrid Sorento in Edition trim sit in insurance group 31 (out of 50), rising to group 33 for the plug-in hybrid version in the same specification.
+The Skoda Kodiaq is going to be a cheaper car to insure, sitting in groups 12 to 30 depending on engine and trim, meanwhile the Nissan X-Trail attracts ratings between groups 22 and 31.

 In this review

-- 1Kia Sorento reviewThe Kia Sorento is a top-class family SUV with plenty of kit and space as well as a varied, efficient engine range
+- 1Kia Sorento reviewThe Kia Sorento is a top-class family SUV with plenty of kit and space, although it's expensive to buy

-- 4Interior, design and technologyA lot of standard kit and a simple control interface impress, but materials quality could be better.
+- 4Interior, design and technologyA lot of standard kit and a simple control interface impress, but some material quality could be better

 - 5Practicality, comfort and boot spaceLots of space and features focused on everyday usability make the Sorento a fine family car option